JannisHoch/copro/docs/Installation.rst

     $ conda activate copro

-To install CoPro in editable mode in this environment, run this command next
+To install CoPro in editable mode in this environment, run this command next in the CoPro-folder:

 .. code-block:: console

-    $ pip install -e <path/to/copro>/copro
+    $ pip install -e .

 From PyPI
 ------------